“The Most Southern Place” NEH Institute for School Teachers

 Dates for 2018: June 17-23 and July 8-14 at Delta State University in Cleveland, Mississippi

-Welcome to “The Most Southern Place on Earth: Music, Culture, and History in the Mississippi Delta,” two Landmarks in American History and Culture Workshops sponsored by The National Endowment for the Humanities.
+Welcome to “The Most Southern Place on Earth: Music, Culture, and History in the Mississippi Delta,” two Summer institutes for school teachers sponsored by The National Endowment for the Humanities.

 And welcome to the Mississippi Delta, a place of paradox and contrast, a place described by Will Campbell as being “of mean poverty and garish opulence.”
 A place that has produced great authors yet continues to suffer from illiteracy.
 A place that has produced great wealth for a few but persistent poverty for many.
 A place of privilege for some and disadvantage for others.
 A place that has produced powerful political leaders, both for and against segregation.
 A place in which apartheid has been replaced by empowerment.
 A place of unquestioned artistic creativity that has given the world both the Blues and rock ‘n’ roll, and is also home to Charley Pride, Conway Twitty, Bobby Gentry, Sam Cooke, Mose Allison and B. B. King.
 This is the Mississippi Delta, a microcosm of America, The most American place on earth.

-For general information about Landmarks in American History and Culture Workshops click here.
-For complete information about click here.
+For general information about the Summer Institutes for School Teachers click here.
 NOTE: Simply filling out the on-line cover sheet is NOT a complete application!
 APPLICATION INFORMATION AND INSTRUCTIONS 2018.
 We are asking that 3 complete copies be submitted to The Delta Center.

 Completed applications should be submitted to:

 The Delta Center / NEH Most southern

 DSU Box 3152

 Cleveland, MS 38733